bplmaps/cartinal/guides/create-stories.md

 # Creating an Annotated Map Story

-**Annotated Map Stories** are a web tool created by the LMEC for adding captions and annotating zoomed-in sections of maps in the digital collections, or any photos, manuscripts or other digital records in the BPL Digital Commonwealth.
+**Annotated Map Stories** are a web tool created by the LMEC for adding captions and annotating zoomed-in sections of [maps in our digital collections](https://collections.leventhalmap.org/), or other primary sources from the [Digital Commonwealth](https://www.digitalcommonwealth.org/).

-Annotated Map Stories are useful for exploring the fine-tuned details of primary source documents, and presenting information about them, without having to download the images.
+Annotated Map Stories are useful for exploring the fine-tuned details of primary source documents, and presenting information about them in a shareable link.

 ## Examples